QSL Squasher: A Fast Quasi-Separatrix Layer Map Calculator: Illustrative examples

 \subsection{SOL2010-04-08 sigmoidal region}

 Next, we demonstrate the capabilities of \qsl for a data-constrained unstable magnetic field model in spherical coordinates, produced with the flux rope insertion method \citep{vanBallegooijen04,Savcheva09}.
 The model is of SOL2010-04-08 sigmoidal region that produced a B-class flare and a CME on 08 April 2010 and its stability has been studied in detail in \cite{Su11}.
-The unstable model analyzed here is produced by addition of axial flux to the best-fit marginally stable model, so that a residual Lorentz force exists, which prevents the field from reaching a non-linear force-free equilibrium during the magnetifrictional relaxation of the field \citep{Savcheva15}.
-Such an unstable model has been used by \cite{Kliem13} and \cite{Savcheva16b} to produce an MHD eruption from this region.
-The lower boundary for the QSL calculation is set at 2\,Mm since lower than that the magnetic field models contain many low-lying bold patches \citep[BPs;][]{Titov93} which contain infinite values of $Q$, yet the field lines that pass through these BPs do not propagate to large heights.
-The introduction of that boundary significantly speeds up the computation as discussed in \cite{Savcheva12b}.
+The unstable model analyzed here is produced by addition of axial flux to the best-fit marginally stable model, so that a residual Lorentz force exists, which prevents the field from reaching a non-linear force-free equilibrium during the magnetofrictional relaxation of the field \citep{Savcheva15}.
+Such an unstable model has been used by \cite{Kliem13} and \cite{Savcheva17} to produce an MHD eruption from this region.
+The lower boundary for the QSL calculation is set at 2\,Mm since lower than that the magnetic field models contain many {\bf low-lying and small scale NPs, separatrices, and QSLs assosciated with bald patches \citep[BPs;][]{Titov93}, which contain infinite values of $Q$, yet the field lines that pass through these features do not propagate to large heights.} The introduction of that boundary significantly speeds up the computation as discussed in \cite{Savcheva12b}.

 Our 3D results for SOL2010-04-08 are shown in Fig.~\ref{100408slice}.
 The left column shows the QSL map of the region, while the right column, the FLEDGE map, computed in the same way as for the TD flux rope.